ADITHYASHETTY123/Digital_clock/README.md

 ## Verilog Code
 <details>
    <summary>Detail</summary>
-   "Digital_Clock.v"

    module Digital_Clock(
     Clk_1sec,  //Clock with 1 Hz frequency
     reset,     //active high reset
     seconds,
     minutes,
     hours);

 //What are the Inputs?
     input Clk_1sec;
     input reset;
 //What are the Outputs?
     output [5:0] seconds;
     output [5:0] minutes;
     output [4:0] hours;
 //Internal variables.
     reg [5:0] seconds;
     reg [5:0] minutes;
     reg [4:0] hours;

    //Execute the always blocks when the Clock or reset inputs are
     //changing from 0 to 1(positive edge of the signal) always @(posedge(Clk_1sec) or posedge(reset))
     begin